LiYuanyuanFighting/Machine-Learning/Decision Tree and Random Forest.md

 If someone interested in the implementation from scratch in python, can check the article
 [How To Implement The Decision Tree Algorithm From Scratch In Python](https://machinelearningmastery.com/implement-decision-tree-algorithm-scratch-python/)

+### Random Forest ###
+With decision tree, it easily leads to over-fitting and a deep tree is often [low bias, high variance](https://www.zhihu.com/question/27068705).
+Because Random Forest gets the average value from multiple
+decision trees, it can significantly reduces variance to avoid overfitting.
+Since random forest uses bagging algorithm.
+Let's see how bagging algorithm is working first.
+The full name of bagging is called bootstrap aggregating.
+See the detailed explanation of bootstrap [here](https://machinelearningmastery.com/bagging-and-random-forest-ensemble-algorithms-for-machine-learning/).

+To do....